-- companies improved their policies prohibiting terrorist and violent extremist activity. - companies improved their platform's tools and operations in order to better enforce their policies and/or terms of service. - companies made a public commitment to respect human rights, in accordance with the UNGPs.
+- Four companies produced a transparency report for the first time. - Six companies improved their policies prohibiting terrorist and violent extremist activity. - Seven companies improved their platform's tools and operations in order to better enforce their policies and/or terms of service. - Seven companies made a public commitment to respect human rights, in accordance with the UNGPs.